maths/moodle-qtype_stack/doc/en/Students/Equivalence_reasoning.md

 # Reasoning by Equivalence

-The reasoning by equivalence allows you to work line by line to solve an equation or inequality.
+The reasoning by equivalence input allows you to work line by line to solve an equation or inequality.
 You must work in such a way that adjacent lines are equivalent to each other.
 See below for more information about this.

 Start by typing in the equation in the question.
-Then work line by line until you have solved the problem.
+Then work line by line in the text area until you have solved the problem.
 Normally some feedback will be available as you type.
+You can copy and paste from one line to the next and modify the line if this helps.

 For example, to solve the quadratic equation \( x^2-4x-5=0\) you might reason in the following way.